-It was still calm, and since I was just searching for quiet, I rode towards the sunset.
+It was still calm.
+I was searching for quiet, and rode towards the sunset.
 I rested near a cliff at Lake Pleasant, and fell into the trance I had become used to in Yellowstone.
 I was missing my favorite rock on the Madison River, and yet, winter feels quite different in Wyoming.
 In Arizona, sailboats dot the seascape, cacti silhouette the landscape, and unlike Yellowstone, there is always an unobstructed view of the horizon. ￼

 The sun tucked itself behind a faraway hillside.
-I breathed my that was pretty momentand climbed back on my bike.
-Home was a 15 minute ride east, so I didn’t want to linger in the dark.
+I breathed my, that was pretty, moment and climbed back on my bike.
+Home was a 15 minute ride east, and I didn’t want to be caught in the dark.

-Beautiful?
-Yes, but what irony to think the reason for the ride was the search for quiet calm, and the discovery was screaming color.
+Beautiful irony.
+To think the reason for the ride was the search for quiet calm, and the discovery was screaming color.

 There is always a message, if you listen.